b-crawl/bcrawl/README.md

   - v1.21.3: Throw Frost is easy to cast (+1 wizardry level).
   - v1.21.3: Tree Form is level 4.
   - v1.22: Olgreb's Toxic Radiance is reworked: each turn, it has a (power / (HD * 16)) chance of giving a poison level to everything visible.
 Its direct damage is removed.
 Poison-resistant monsters have half the chance of being poisoned.
+  - v1.22: Song of Slaying now gives +SH equal to twice its slaying bonus if not using a shield.

 #### Removed Spells
   - Summon Guardian Golem